huynhminhtufu/prc391-project/README.md

 ![Use Case Diagram](./use-case.jpg)

-## Scalable Architecture: Microservices
+## Scalable Architecture: Separated Service
-- Project Architect is based on scaling `Microservices` principles.
+- Project Architect is based on scaling `services` principles.
 - Everything in system is a Docker image (Dockerized), and be able to run on a Kubernetes Cluster (Google Kubernetes Engine with Load Balancer) as `containers` with specific `environment variables`.
 - How it scale: Google Kubernetes Engine (GKE) Cluster managed, the system will auto scale up or scale down the containers (nodes) to match up with the traffic, due to our configurations.
-- **Backend** implements several services to handle all actions: User API, Confession API, DMS (Database Management System which create & excute query).
-Communication between internal services use **high performance gRPC** (http/2) with Protobuf (binary proto buffer).
+- **Backend** implements several services to handle all actions.
+High performance and slim with Golang.
 - **Frontend** implements with Single Page Application, based `Universal Web App` approach.
 Implement a **Javascript SDK** separated to wrap Service Caller, easy hand-on and maintainance.
 - **Database** implemented with MySQL Server (RDBMS) and Google Firebase Database (NoSQL).
 - **Infrastructure**: